bouteillerAlan/improve-my-web/README.md

 - [done] ~~move the manifest to v3~~
 - [done] ~~test & deploy on chrome~~
+- remove the ´id="dismissible"´ on youtube homepage for avoiding the short feed

 ## Want to participate?
 Have a bug or a request feature?